LGC Ltd

 LGC Group, formerly the Laboratory of the Government Chemist, is an international life sciences measurement and tools company.
-It provides the role and duties of the UK Government Chemist, a statutory role and adviser to the government.
+It provides the role and duties of the UK Government Chemist, a statutory adviser to the government.
 LGC also hosts the UK's National Measurement Laboratory (NML) for chemical and bio-measurement, which performs measurements for diagnostics, advanced therapeutics, safety and security, among others.

-Functions

-LGC provides measurement products and services, including reference materials and proficiency testing, genomics reagents and instrumentation, and sample analysis and interpretation.
-LGC serves customers in pharmaceuticals, agricultural biotechnology, diagnostics, and others.

-LGC operates through the genomics and standards divisions.

-In the genomics division, the offering has been built around core capabilities that are intended for many genomics applications: